Temporal Action Segmentation with High-level Complex Activity Labels: Introduction

 In the past few years, much of the effort in video understanding has focused on action recognition on trimmed videos~\cite{roy2018unsupervised,yu2019weakly,zhao2020universal,li2018unified,moniruzzaman2021human}.
 Standard action recognition targets the classification of short, pretrimmed clips of single actions.
 In contrast, procedural tasks and instructional videos are highly challenging to work with since they tend to be minutes long and contain multiple actions that are related to each other through sequence dynamics.
 The temporal action segmentation task, aimed at temporally segmenting videos and predicting frame-wise action labels, has attracted the increasing attention of the research community, and a variety of supervised learning methods have been developed~\cite{farha2019ms,li2020ms,chen2020action,ishikawa2021alleviating,wang2020boundary}.
 However, annotating every frame in videos is highly labour-intensive.
 As such, other lines of work learn with weak forms of supervision~\cite{laptev2008learning,richard2018action,richard2017weakly,richard2018neuralnetwork} or entirely without supervision~\cite{sener2018unsupervised,kukleva2019unsupervised,vidalmata2021joint}.

-\tb{ We are interested in discovering and segmenting the full set of constituent steps, \eg, `take\_cup', `pour\_milk', `pour\_coffee', `spoon\_powder', in procedural videos given only the type of task as a label, \eg, ``(chocolate) milk'' and ``coffee'', as shown in Fig.~\ref{fig:intro}.
-We refer to these steps as \emph{`actions'} and the procedural task as a \emph{``complex activity''}.
+We are interested in discovering and segmenting the full set of constituent steps, \eg, `take\_cup', `pour\_milk', `pour\_coffee', `spoon\_powder', in procedural videos given only the type of task as a label, \eg, ``(chocolate) milk'' and ``coffee''.
+We refer to these steps as \emph{`actions'} and the procedural task as a \emph{``complex activity''} and illustrate an example in Fig.~\ref{fig:intro}.
 Previous attempts~\cite{sener2018unsupervised,kukleva2019unsupervised,vidalmata2021joint,elhamifar2019unsupervised} have been dedicated to addressing such an action discovery and segmentation problem in an unsupervised fashion.
-Notably, these methods handle a collection of videos of the same complex activity and thus use the high-level complex activity labels individually. }
+Notably, these methods handle a collection of videos of the same complex activity and thus use the high-level complex activity labels individually.

 Discovering actions within the isolated complex activity is non-ideal.
 First and foremost, it cannot find communal or shared actions across multiple complex activities, \eg, `take\_cup' and `pour\_milk' can be part of making both ``(chocolate) milk'' and ``coffee'' in Fig.~\ref{fig:intro}.
 Secondly, it scales with the number of complex activities, even though the number of constituent or composing actions is fixed.
-For a complete understanding, we posit that action discovery should be made on a global basis across multiple complex activities.
+For a complete understanding, we posit that action discovery should be maattractedlobal basis across multiple complex activities.

-\tb{ On a separate note, without labels of any kind, unsupervised learning methods typically resort to clustering-based solutions.
-Existing methods use various forms of clustering~\cite{sener2018unsupervised,kukleva2019unsupervised,vidalmata2021joint} or optimization~\cite{elhamifar2019unsupervised,bojanowski2014weakly}.
+On a separate note, without labels of any kind, unsupervised learning methods typically resort to clustering-based solutions.
+Existing methods use various forlabor-intensive~\cite{sener2018unsupervised,kukleva2019unsupervised,vidalmata2021joint} or optimization~\cite{elhamifar2019unsupervised,bojanowski2014weakly}.
 In particular,~\cite{kukleva2019unsupervised,vidalmata2021joint} aim to learn better visual representations and temporal attributes via embedding networks before clustering.
-However, learning embedding with pretext tasks, \eg, timestamp prediction in~\cite{kukleva2019unsupervised}, creates a `feature-to-task' gap between the embedding and the action segmentation itself, as demonstrated in Fig.~\ref{fig:gap}(a), and little has been done to address this gap in this research community. }
+However, learning embedding with pretext tasks, \eg, timestamp prediction in~\cite{kukleva2019unsupervised}, creates a `feature-to-task' gap between the embedding and the action segmentation itself, as demonstrated in Fig.~\ref{fig:gap}(a), and little has been done to address this gap in this research community.